 At Datix, we’ve been guiding manufacturing and distribution clients throughout their ERP, CRM and eCommerce projects for over 20 years.
-During this time, we’ve figured out what it takes to successfully execute software upgrades.
-Here are 10 steps that we have found effective in upgrade projects.
+During this time, we’ve figured out what it takes to pull off a successful software upgrade.
+Follow these 10 steps to fully execute your upgrade project.

 1. Dedicated Project Team

 Every successful software project is backed by a strong team, and every strong team is guided by a responsible leader.
 For software project teams, that leader is the project manager, the person who ensures daily activities are carried out and that the upgrade stays within the budget and timeline.
 The project team also consists of functional experts who help the upgrade align with business practices.
-Finally, the technical team executes data conversions, customizations, development and other technical tasks.
-Businesses should also consider hiring software consultants to fill gaps in your project team and offer expertise.
+Finally, the IT experts perform data conversions, customizations, development and other technical tasks.
+Businesses should also consider hiring software consultants to fill gaps in their project team and offer guidance.

 2. User Involvement

 From the onset, the relationship between the project team and your company should be a partnership.
 You want to fully understand the needs of your employees who will be using the new version.
-If they get the chance to share their pain points and you get the chance to explain how an upgrade will offer remarkable improvements, the project will be embraced.
-This increases your chances of successful user adoption.
+If they get the chance to share their pain points and you get the chance to explain how an upgrade will offer remarkable improvements, the upgraded software is more likely to be welcomed by users.
+This open communication increases your chances of successful user adoption.